Sonora27/pneumonia_image_classification/readme.md

 ### Stochastic Gradient Descent

 This prelimnary model achieved a promising recall of 93.33%, but accuracy lagged behind at 82.05%.
-In addition, the model vastly overfitted to the data.
+This model had only one layer of convolution and max pooling without any data augmentation.
+In addition, the model vastly overfitted to the training data.

 ### Adam

-Using the Adam optimizier, we were able to rectify our overfitting issues somewhat and achieve an excellent recall of 98.72%, but our accuracy suffered at 79.33%.
+Using the Adam optimizier, we were able to achieve an excellent recall of 98.72% and an accuracy score of 93.33%.
+We added multiple layers of convolution and max pooling alongside dropout layers.
+However, this model still did not fix the issue of overfitting the training data compared to the validation data.

 ### AdamW